What's the point of the military alphabet, and how do you use it? This phonetic alphabet solves what can a major problem with real combat impacts.

-The military uses the IRSA to communicate for many different purposes including communicating code, shorthand, slang, and certain acronyms.
+The military uses the IRSA to communicate for many different purposes, including communicating code, shorthand, slang and certain acronyms.
 For example, the phrase "Tango Uniform" correlates with the phrase tits up, which refers to either a deceased individual or a broken piece of equipment.

-These types of phrases may also arise from other forms of communication, such as the Naval saying "bravo zulu" which means "well done."
+These types of phrases said may arise from other forms of communication, such as the Naval saying "bravo zulu" which means "well done."
 Rather than relating directly back to the first letters of "well done," bravo zulu references flags of the same designation from a maritime tactical signals publication.